Khalil-Hamdy/HC-APP/README.md

 -MVVM Architecture: Clean architecture pattern that promotes testability and separation of concerns.

 ## communication
-For more information, contact me through email: kha;lilhamdy744@gmail.com or through LinkedIn: linkedin.com/in/khalil-hamdy-4b1658209
+For more information, feel free to reach out:

+-Email: khalilhamdy744@gmail.com

+-LinkedIn: linkedin.com/in/khalil-hamdy-4b1658209